Townsend, Tennessee: Logging industry

 In the 1880s, the lumber industry experienced a boom, aided by two key innovations – the bandsaw and the logging railroad.
 Flatland forest resources in the Ohio Valley and along the Mississippi Delta were quickly exhausted by the high demand for wood for fuel for steamboats.
 Logging firms began turning to the untapped resources of more mountainous areas.

 In 1900, hoping to capitalize on the near virgin forests of the Smokies, Colonel W.B.
-Townsend of Lancaster County, Pennsylvania purchased 86000 acre of land along the Little River, stretching from Tuckaleechee Cove all the way to Clingmans Dome.
+Townsend of Lancaster County, Pennsylvania purchased 86000 acre of land along the Little River, stretching from Tuckaleechee Cove all the way to Kuwohi.
 The following year, Townsend incorporated the Little River Lumber Company.
 The community that developed around his bandsaw mill in Tuckaleechee became named after him.
 Townsend also incorporated the Little River Railroad to both transport the wood products to market, as well as (after about 1909) tourists escaping the summer heat of Knoxville to a resort town he developed in the cleared land, Elkmont.
-The railroad connected the sawmill with Walland to the west, and followed the Little River upstream to the southeast (Elkmont being about 5 miles from Clingman's Dome and near the Little River's headwaters).
+The railroad connected the sawmill with Walland to the west, and followed the Little River upstream to the southeast (Elkmont being about 5 miles from Kuwohi and near the Little River's headwaters).

 Townsend quickly profited from the forests of the Little River bottomlands.
 In 1916, he reported that Little River Lumber's consistently high rate of planks per acre showed no sign of decline.
 A single giant chestnut tree in the Smokies could yield 18,000 planks of lumber.
 Townsend's success led to a rapid expansion of logging operations throughout the Smokies.
 By the time the park was formed in the 1930s, nearly two-thirds of area forests had been cut down, and park managers have worked to restore the forests.

 The rapid destruction of the forests of southern Appalachia led to increased efforts by conservationists to slow or halt logging operations.
 Col. Townsend initially opposed the effort, but after some wavering, sold at base price 76000 acre of his Little River Lumber tract in 1926 to what would eventually become the Great Smoky Mountains National Park.
 Townsend lived near Elkmont in a now-historic Swiss-style chalet he called Spindle Top, where he would die in 1936.
 Although some predicted that the loss of the lumber industry would doom Tuckaleechee, the explosion in tourism as a result of the park's founding contributed to the area economy, keeping it relatively healthy, even though the first resort hotel (Appalachian Club) burned in 1932 (and was restored) and the other, the historic Wonderland Hotel at Elkmont collapsed in 2005 and arson destroyed the remainder (and some historic cottages) in 2017.